Tree of Life Network (ToLNet)

 I propose a system that is a web of trust, composed of communities of affinity groups co-ordinated through a network: a local, distributed communications infrastructure with the goal of empowering the “leaves” – comprised of locally connected people – to solve and deal with their problems.
 It is organised as a tree-like structure whose “inner” levels are used purely for communication and decision-making between the groups, as well as co-ordination and planning of projects and dealing with situations that extend beyond the bounds of the local group.

-The basic unit of the network is an affinity group, which is a cell of approximately 10 people, located within a reasonable geographical distance from one another.
+The basic unit of the network is an affinity group, which is a cell of approximately 10 people,1 located within a reasonable geographical distance from one another.
 These communities are made up of collections of affinity groups that network together to enhance co-operation and co-ordination.

-Existing protocols, some tried and tested, others newly fashioned, and others not yet fashioned, need to be adapted to deal with issues of transparency, regulations, agreements, disputes, et al. For instance, by using blockchains to create a journal of all the transactions and decisions and interactions that occur within the network, it will be easier to incorporate protocols that requires openness and transparency.
+Existing protocols, some tried and tested, others newly fashioned, and others not yet manifest, need to be adapted to deal with issues of transparency, regulations, agreements, disputes, et al. For instance, by using blockchains to create a journal of all the transactions and decisions and interactions that occur within the network, it will be easier to incorporate protocols that requires openness and transparency.
 This journal could be used to determine accountability in the case of a dispute as it will be possible to refer to a definitive history to trace the evolution of said dispute.

 Rather than relying on purely technological methods, the verification of identity can be solved by utilising personal verification, using a reputation-based system, as a method of verifying someone’s identity.
 In other words, there will (and should) be others who can verify someone as who he or she says he is, who themselves are verified.
 Something like the PGP public keyrings of yore.
+Membership is organic, and by word of mouth in order to build this trusted trustless system.

 Members take responsibility for the members with whom they are affiliated, especially the individuals they have personally invited into the network.
 Referrals must have meaning.
 There must be trust in the web that underpins the tree, else it will not be viable.

-If sufficient time and resources were available, many people would be willing and able to help fashion and create this system and its interfaces, just as many people have willingly helped build so many facets of the internet and the web, and continue to do so.
+If sufficient time and resources were available, many people would be willing and able to help fashion and create this system and its interfaces, just as many people have voluntary helped build so many facets of the internet and the web, and continue to do so.

 This network differs from other networks in that it requires a commitment from the members.
 If we wish to enact a change in the world around us, we have to input energy into the structure that will enable and facilitate that transition.

-Community clusters covering the earthThe network will be built from the ground up.
+Community clusters covering the earth|300The network will be built from the ground up.
 We first gather/identify the people, then create the network, not the other way round.

-Potential decisions to be discussed percolate up the network, with the various opinions collated, and then filter back down again once these issues have been finalised.
-Social Networking Visualisation (Hong Seokee)All decisions are voted upon at each level, with most weight being given to those that are most affected.
+Potential decisions to be implemented percolate up the network, with the various opinions collated, and then filter back down again once these issues have been finalised.
+Social Networking Visualisation (Hong Seokee) All decisions are voted upon at each level, with more weight being given to those that are most affected.
 The discussion and voting process takes place within the appropriate context or affected demographic, so that the various parts of the network only need take action within their local purview.
-The decision on the "upper" or more widely spread areas are decided by how much of the constituency is on board with the requests they have received.
+The decision on the “upper” or more widely spread areas are decided by how much of the constituency is on board with the requests that have been received.

 To explain more fully see the section on {decisions}